 Students will understand the functions and capabilities of the forensic tool.
 They will receive training and practice using the tool to conduct forensic investigations.
 The training will include how to make image files of digital evidence and how to verify that no changes were made to the evidence while conducting the investigation.

-Completion of D300 Computer Digital Evidence Recovery.
+Successful completion of D300 Computer Digital Evidence Recovery.
 Students should be law enforcement personnel assigned to high technology crime investigation units, white collar crime units, fraud or forgery units, sex and vice crimes units with the assigned responsibility for computer forensic investigations.